Gamma-ray Signatures of r-Process Radioactivity from the Collapse of Magnetized White Dwarfs: SIMULATION OVERVIEW

 The collapse of the magnetized WD is simulated in two-dimensional axisymmetry using the general-relativistic neutrino-MHD code \texttt{Gmunu} \citep{2020CQGra..37n5015C, 2021MNRAS.508.2279C}.
-The initial model is a rigidly rotating WD with gravitational mass $1.5\,\Msun$, axis ratio $a_r = 0.75$ ($\Omega \sim 5\,\mathrm{Hz}$), and equal poloidal and toroidal magnetic field strengths $B_{\rm pol} = B_{\rm tor} = 10^{12}\,\mathrm{G}$.
+The initial model is a rigidly rotating WD with gravitational mass $1.5\,\Msun$, and axis ratio $a_r = 0.75$ ($\Omega \sim 5\,\mathrm{Hz}$).
 The simulation employs the LS220 equation of state \citep{1991NuPhA.535..331L} and an energy-integrated two-moment neutrino transport scheme.
 The computational domain extends to $3 \times 10^5\,\mathrm{km}$ with 14 levels of adaptive mesh refinement and a minimum vertical spacing of $\Delta z \simeq 286\,\mathrm{m}$ near the stellar centre.
 Both hemispheres are evolved independently without imposing equatorial symmetry.

 Following core bounce, the strong magnetic field drives magnetically dominated outflows along the polar axis, while simultaneously accelerating uncollimated ejecta at mid-latitudes.
 The total ejected mass is $M_{\rm ej} \approx 0.18\,\Msun$ with kinetic energy $E_{\rm ej} \simeq 8 \times 10^{50}\,\mathrm{erg}$.
 The ejecta distribution is highly anisotropic: the bulk of the neutron-rich material ($\Ye \lesssim 0.25$), which constitutes ${\sim} 0.14\,\Msun$, is concentrated at mid-latitudes ($\theta \sim 20^\circ$--$85^\circ$ and $95^\circ$--$160^\circ$) with typical velocities $v_\infty \lesssim 0.2\,c$ and low specific entropies ($s \lesssim 20\,k_B/\mathrm{baryon}$), while higher-$\Ye$ material resides near the equatorial plane and in the fast polar outflow.
 The mass-weighted averages are $\langle \Ye \rangle \sim 0.24$, $\langle v_\infty \rangle \sim 0.1\,c$, and $\langle s \rangle \sim 9\,k_B/\mathrm{baryon}$.
 The condition of low $\Ye$ is particularly favourable for $r$-process nucleosynthesis.